Sudbury Residents

 We are very excited to partner with the Town of Sudbury to share the Camp Sewataro experience with children in town who may not otherwise have the opportunity to access it.
 Our shared goal is for all of our scholarship campers to be prepared to truly experience and enjoy every moment of their time with us, and to work together to create lifelong memories.

-Attendance: Consistent attendance and participation is a critical part of the camp experience.
+Consistent attendance and participation is a critical part of the camp experience.

-Essential Eligibility Criteria for Participation in Camp Sewataro:
+Essential Eligibility Criteria for Participation in Camp Sewataro

 Camper Considerations